-This week Larry Fink, Chairman and CEO of Blackrock, released his much anticipated annual letter to CEOs.
+This week Larry Fink, Chairman and CEO of Blackrock, released his much anticipated annual letter to CEOs about the power of capitalism.
 The focus of the 2022 letter was aligned with prior years, specifically in relation to ESG, while also expanding on a brand of capitalism that may be viewed by some readers as “woke”.
-Rest assured though, Larry Fink’s stakeholder capitalism is not “woke” and once again this year he calls it as he sees it.
+Rest assured, though, Larry Fink’s stakeholder capitalism is not “woke,” and once again this year, he calls it as he sees it.

 Whether or not your organization supports Mr. Fink’s perspectives, he clearly has an important stage from which he shares his views and opines on the role of corporations in their responsibilities of building and creating shareholder value through the spectrum of multiple stakeholders and multiple compelling issues.
 We feel it is an important message to share with your management teams, along with key takeaways that we provide at the end of this blog.

-Mr. Fink’s stakeholder capitalism is a powerful view which acknowledges that “long-term, durable returns for shareholders” remain a fundamental focus given Blackrock’s fiduciary responsibility but he also emphasizes that purpose is key for a corporation; that companies increasingly need to be a source of truth given the continued trend of mistrust in governments, media, NGOs and other institutions.
-In order to be that source, companies must have a clearly defined and communicated purpose and companies must not be afraid to speak to the values and issues that affect them.
+Mr. Fink’s stakeholder capitalism is a powerful view that acknowledges that “long-term, durable returns for shareholders” remain a fundamental focus given Blackrock’s fiduciary responsibility, but he also emphasizes that purpose is key for a corporation; that companies increasingly need to be a source of truth given the continued trend of mistrust in governments, media, NGOs and other institutions.
+In order to be that source, companies must have a clearly defined and communicated purpose, and companies must not be afraid to speak to the values and issues that affect them.
 As Mr. Fink puts it in the letter:

 Stakeholder capitalism is not about politics.
 It is not a social or ideological agenda.
 It is not “woke.”
 It is capitalism, driven by mutually beneficial relationships between you and the employees, customers, suppliers, and communities your company relies on to prosper.
 This is the power of capitalism.